ue4plugins/GDC2016/README.md

 user interactions (*FConfiguratorCommandRequest*), which are distinguished by an enumeration value (*EConfiguratorCommand*).

-In the future, there will be syntax to declare RPC functions, and all messages (one per function) will be generated automatically.
+In the future, there will be syntax to declare RPC functions, and messages (one per function) will be generated automatically.

 ## Support